rust-lang/rfcs/text/0000-optimize-by-default.md

 # Motivation

-Optimizing by default is a safety & usability feature that everyone benefits from, but it's extra important for newcomers.
+Optimizing by default is a safety (in the general sense) & usability feature that everyone benefits from, but it's extra important for newcomers.
 Even experienced developers coming from dynamic languages like JavaScript, Python, Ruby or even static, enterprise languages like Java and C# are probably completely unaware of the concept of "debug" and "optimized" builds.
 Note that the above 5 languages represent the vast majority of the "first language" for people learning to code today.

 `rustc` needs to be designed so that its users **[fall into the pit of success](http://english.stackexchange.com/questions/77535/what-does-falling-into-the-pit-of-success-mean/77541)**.